-If you have traffic tickets in collections, first, make sure the information on the ticket is correct.
+If you have traffic tickets in collections, make sure the ticket’s information is correct.
 If you have a smartphone or use Chrome or another browser that tracks your movements, check to see if your vehicle was at the stated location on the ticket at the specified date and time.
 Someone else in your family could have been driving your vehicle.
-If you find any discrepancies in your statement, the ticket can be challenged an made void.
+If you find any discrepancies in your statement, the ticket can be challenged and made void.

 Hire an attorney before your court date.
-Most lawyers know the judges and they can be very helpful in getting your ticket dismissed.
-Of course, you have to pay an attorney, but it is well worth it to avoid all the problems listed above.
-Many attorneys will allow you to make payments.
-Especially when you are a regular.
-Very often if the offense is minor your you can expect this result.
+Most lawyers know the judges, and they can be beneficial in getting your ticket dismissed.
+Of course, you have to pay an attorney, but it is well worth avoiding all the problems listed above.
+Many attorneys will allow you to make payments, especially when you are a regular.
+Very often, if the offense is minor, you can expect this result.

 - the traffic ticket will be dismissed

 - you will not have to pay a fine